28 May What Every Business Needs to Know about STIR/SHAKEN

 The everyday consumer benefits a great deal from STIR/SHAKEN because it helps to reduce the number of unwanted calls that he or she receives within a given day.
 What’s more, it makes it far more difficult for a caller to “spoof,” or essentially lie about, the number from which he or she is calling, which means consumers can trust the information about a call they see on their screens.
 For businesses, it means that they will need to ensure their telephony/communications providers have implemented the necessary network modifications that are required to comply with STIR/SHAKEN in order to avoid noncompliance.

 Every business should check with its communications provider(s) to ensure that they are compliant with STIR/SHAKEN protocols.
 If not, it is important to switch to a provider that has already implemented the necessary network modifications to prevent these unwanted calls.
-Otherwise, your business may be victimized by spoofed numbers and dozens of unwanted telephone calls, messages, and more.
+Your business may be victimized by spoofed numbers and dozens of unwanted telephone calls, messages, and more.